takahirosuzuki1980/InfiniumDiffMetMotR/README.md

 ===================
 Version: 1.0

-Description: This is a R package to analyze transcription factor binding motif enrichment for differentially methylated regions.
+Description: This is a R package to analyze transcription factor binding motif enrichment at differentially methylated regions for Infinium Methylation BeadChip (Illumina).

 Last Update: 2018-3-01